spencertipping/tau/m/cons.md

 + Named bundles are going to be a big deal here
 + Local context addressed as individual bundles?
 Not sure

+**Q:** should we run static contents through the graph first, as a form of validation?